How the Stock Market Works

 The public markets are intended to provide investors with a higher level of transparency and disclosure.

 In order to target fairness it has been standard practice for companies to report earnings results when the stock market is closed.
+All material developments require disclosure and disclosures are to be made publicly, only, when the market is closed.
+If disclosure is required when the market is open, the company is required to ask the exchange to halt trading until the news is released.

 The Financial Services Industry